SmithWillSuffice/ohanga-pai/content/empirical/99_1_quantopian_phacks.md

 probabilities only *given* the assumptions of the model are correct (and Gaussian errors, whatever else the test statistic assumes, etc.)
-* If you are in social sciences you might tolerate more false negatives (NullHyp is true & the test indicates it is false) but only as the cost for decreasing your rate of false positives.
+* If you are in social sciences you might tolerate more false negatives (NullHyp is true & the test indicates it is false) but only as the cost for the pay-off of decreasing your rate of false positives.
 * For a lot of problems the more hazardous (in real life terms) outcome is a false positive (NullHyp is true & test indicates it is false) --- this is because a true NullHyp is "There is no effect", so a false positive is going to bias you towards